-Students in the Pharmacy Technician and Vocational Nursing Programs will be required to undergo criminal background checks which include fingerprinting.
+Students in the Pharmacy Technician, Vocational Nursing and Associate Degree in Nursing Programs will be required to undergo criminal background checks which include fingerprinting.
 This process must be completed in order to be eligible for placement into an externship site, clinical or fieldwork rotation or take a professional licensing, certification, or registration exams.
 Students are responsible for inquiring with the appropriate agencies about current requirements prior to enrolling in the program of their choice.
 Students who have prior felony convictions or serious misdemeanors may not be able to complete the clinical or fieldwork portion of the program, which is a requirement for graduation from the program.